Hooked Fisherman

 Best Fishing Vests for Fly Fishing: Orvis, Simms, and Patagonia Compared

-Quick verdict: Orvis Clearwater Fishing Vest is the best value for CT trout anglers.
+Orvis Clearwater Fishing Vest is the best value for CT trout anglers.
 Simms Guide Classic Vest is the premium pick for serious fly fishers.
 Patagonia Swiftcurrent Expedition Pack is the best alternative for anglers who prefer chest packs.

 Your fishing vest is your tackle box, tool kit, and pocket organizer all at once.
 For fly fishing on CT rivers, a good vest or chest pack keeps your hands free and your essentials accessible without requiring you to put down your rod.
 Here's how three quality options compare.

-Some links in our gear reviews may be affiliate links โ€” we always disclose when they are.
+Some links are affiliate links — we disclose them and earn a small commission at no cost to you.
 We never accept payment for favorable coverage.
-If something isn't worth your money, we'll say so.
+If something isn't worth your money, we say so.

 Orvis Clearwater Mesh Back Fishing Vest